 Crandon Park Beach

 Crandon Park is one of Miami’s secret beaches, but it offers far more than just a beach, even if the beach is the focal point.
-The park is located on the island of Key Biscayne off the coast of Miami and it offers acres and acres of space, far more space than what you would think for a relatively small island.
+The park is located on the island of Key Biscayne, off the coast of Miami.
+It offers acres and acres of space, far more space than you would think for a relatively small island.

-South Point Park
+South Pointe Park